entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Cosgriff, J. W., & Garbutt, N. K. (1972).
 Erythrobatrachus noonkanbahensis, a trematosaurid species from the Blina Shale.
 Journal of the Royal Society of Western Australia, 55(1), 5–18.
 Kear, B. P., & Hamilton‑Bruce, R. J. (2011).
 Dinosaurs in Australia: Mesozoic Life from the Southern Continent.
 CSIRO Publishing.

+Shell, R., Ciampaglio, C., Peterman, D., Ivanov, A., Armstrong, A., Fuelling, L. J., & Jacquemin, S. J. (2024).
+A marine vertebrate fauna from the Early Permian (Artinskian) Lueders Formation of north-central Texas, USA.
+The Southwestern Naturalist, 68(2), 97–104. https://doi.org/10.1894/0038-4909-68.2.97

+Berman, D. S. (1970).
+Vertebrate fossils from the Lueders Formation: Lower Permian of North-central Texas.
+University of California Press.

+Dalquest, W. W., Kocurko, M. J., & Grimes, J. A. (1988).
+Geology and vertebrate paleontology of a Lower Permian deposit on the Brazos River, Baylor County, Texas, with the description of a new genus and species of acanthodian fish.
+Tulane Studies in Geology and Paleontology, 21(3), 1–16.

+Wikipedia contributors.
+(2025).
+Lueders Formation.
+In Wikipedia, The Free Encyclopedia.
+Retrieved October 22, 2025, from https://en.wikipedia.org/wiki/Lueders_Formation